GIS and RS Graduate Certificate Program

-GIS technologies are applied to wide-ranging fields with interests in spatially distributed information such as transportation, environmental/resource management, marketing, facility management, healthcare delivery, agriculture, and planning.
+Geographic Information Science (GIS) technologies are applied to a wide-range of fields with interests in spatially distributed information, such as transportation, environmental/resource management, marketing, facility management, healthcare delivery, agriculture and planning.

-Remote Sensing (RS) technologies are applied to wide-ranging fields such as environmental/resource management, marketing, facility management, agriculture, planning, homeland securities and intelligence.
-In addition, the synergistic linkages between RS technologies and Geographic Information Systems (GIS) are rapidly increasing.
+Remote Sensing (RS) technologies are applied to a wide-range of fields, such as environmental/resource management, marketing, facility management, agriculture, planning, homeland securities and intelligence.
+In addition, the synergistic linkages between RS technologies and GIS are increasing.

-The demand for individuals in these fields (GIS /RS) is growing rapidly.
-These certificate programs have been designed to meet the growing demand for qualified individuals.
-The Office of the President has approved these programs and they will appear on the official Texas A&M University transcript.
-These certificates are administered jointly through the Departments of Ecosystem Science and Management and Geography.
+The Office of the President has approved these certificate programs, and they will appear on the official Texas A&M University transcript.
+The certificates are administered jointly through the departments of Ecosystem Science and Management and Geography.

-Any substitutions or exceptions must be submitted to the GIS/RS Graduate Certificate Committee for consideration and acceptance.
-The letter of petition must include the following information:
+- Substitutions/exceptions: Must be submitted to the GIS/RS Graduate Certificate Committee for consideration and acceptance.
+The letter of petition must include:

-- The corresponding required course for which substitution is requested
+- the corresponding required course for which substitution is requested; and

-For a petition to be considered, it must be completed and returned to 322A ANIN by October 15 for the Fall Semester or February 15 for the Spring Semester.
+For a petition to be considered, it must be completed and returned to Madysen Rydeen, firstname.lastname@example.org, by October 15 for the fall semester or February 15 for the spring semester.

-All administrative paperwork, including applications and petitions, will be processed through the Department of Ecosystem Science and Management located in 322A ANIN.
+All administrative paperwork, including applications and petitions, will be processed through the Department of Ecosystem Science and Management.